crest-summit/summit-docs/docs/data/Editor.md

 ![Budget Development](../images/data/DataEd_BudgetDev.jpg)

-## Totals
-The Totals subsection includes fields to input the final direct and indirect amounts from the final approved budget that will be submitted to the Sponsor.
+**Totals** - The Totals subsection includes fields to input the final direct and indirect amounts from the final approved budget that will be submitted to the Sponsor.
 The additional fields for Total Costs and Total Cost Share are automatically calculated.
 The Total Costs sums the Total Direct and Indirect fields and the Total Cost Share sums the Cost Share budget entries.

 ![Budget Totals Section](../images/data/DataEd_Totals.jpg)

-## Cost Share
-The Cost Share subsection includes general fields describing the nature of the cost share as well as fields detailing the specific sources of the cost share commitment.
+**Cost Share** - The Cost Share subsection includes general fields describing the nature of the cost share as well as fields detailing the specific sources of the cost share commitment.

 The general fields include indicating if there is cost share and if it is a requirement from the sponsor or a voluntary inclusion in the budget to enhance proposal competability.
 If it is voluntary, a budget requirement will be created as a reminder to include the approval for such voluntary cost sharing.
 The Requirement field is for describing the exact sponsor requirement for the amount of cost share to be included in the budget.